centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 With the Account created, a Buyer for the specific account can be added.
 As mentioned earlier, at least one Buyer needs to be created for each account.

-The mutation for creating a Buyer has below fields
+The mutation for creating a Buyer has below fields:

-account: This is the ID of the account where the buyer should be created
+* `account`: This is the ID of the account where the buyer should be created
-store: The ID of the store used.
+* `store`: The ID of the store used.
 It’s not common to run multiple Wholesale stores in one Centra instance, but it can happen.
-status: Status of the buyer.
+* `status`: Status of the buyer.
-websiteUrl: Field to store a URL
+* `websiteUrl`: Field to store a URL
-receiveAutoEmails: Boolean to define whether or not the Buyer should receive emails (order confirmation, shipping confirmation etc)
+* `receiveAutoEmails`: Boolean to define whether or not the Buyer should receive emails (order confirmation, shipping confirmation etc)
-receiveNewsletters: Boolean to define whether ot not the Buyer should be flagged to accept newsletters
+* `receiveNewsletters`: Boolean to define whether ot not the Buyer should be flagged to accept newsletters
-billingAddress: Address fields for the buyer.
+* `billingAddress`: Address fields for the buyer.
 Not commonly used.

 #### Request: Adding a Buyer to a Wholesale account